Virtual Help icon Virtual Help

 When the non-restrictive adjective clause is in the middle of a sentence, commas should be placed before and after.

-• E.g. Sandy Smith, who went to Seneca College, is the CEO.
+• E.g. Sandy Smith, who went to Seneca Polytechnic, is the CEO.

-If you were to remove ‘who went to Seneca College’, the sentence would still be complete and clear.
+If you were to remove ‘who went to Seneca Polytechnic’, the sentence would still be complete and clear.

 • E.g. Sandy Smith is the CEO.